Colusa school district names next superintendent

 “My hope is to work with the community and staff to build upon their strong academic program and create opportunities for students at school and the community,” he said.

-According to a press release from Colusa Unified School District, board trustees will be visiting Mesa Union School District in the coming weeks to learn how the district might best support Turner in his transition and to learn more about the programs for students that he has developed alongside his board of trustees and Mesa Union staff.
+According to the press release, CUSD board trustees will be visiting Mesa Union School District in the coming weeks to learn how the district might best support Turner in his transition and to learn more about the programs for students that he has developed alongside his board of trustees and Mesa Union staff.

 “We feel that Mr. Turner will be an excellent addition to our schools and community,” said Melissa Ortiz, CUSD board president, in a press release.
 “His past accomplishments, talent for asking great questions and passion for rural communities will be important ingredients in his success at CUSD.”